open-telemetry/opentelemetry-specification/specification/logs/semantic_conventions/exceptions.md

 **Status**: [Experimental](../../document-status.md)

-This document defines semantic conventions for recording exceptions.
+This document defines semantic conventions for recording exceptions on "logs" and "events" emitted through the [Logger API](../api.md#logger).

 <!-- toc -->